 Gently pour some of the mixture into the strainer.
 I say some of the mixture because I found it helpful to add a little at time, pressing the berries down into the strainer and cheese cloth with the wooden spoon as we went.
 This helped to extract as much of the precious juice as possible.
 Add some, smush and mash, add some, smush and mash.
 Continue this until all you have left in the strainer is fairly dry berry pulp, with a nice bowl of elderberry juice below.

 Next is the fun part!
 Carefully lift and close up the sides of the cheesecloth, forming a nice little sack of berries.
 Then squeeze the heck of out it!
 Yup, this will dye your hands purple for a day or two.
 Wear gloves if you want to avoid that!
-Compost the leftover berry pulp.
+Compost the leftover berry pulp, or steep it in water to create a dilute elderberry tea.

 Step 5: Measure